t1hachane/t1hachane.github.io/_pages/about.md

 **For non-tech readers** 🎤😸🌸

 After 3 (or 4) years of procrastination, this lazy gal has finally penned her first complete blog post :).
 It is not on Facebook nor Spiderum, it is on her own website! (hosted by github).
 This will be more like a tech blog but its owner sometimes also wants to share about her life too.
 Therefore, there will be some personal posts maybe on some occasions like: in the holiday when she is taking a breath from the deadlines, in the middle or at the end of the semester when she is usually too depressed with the tests :) or when she achieves something and she wants to share her experience.
 As everyone says, one may have multiple personalities when thinking in different languages so her posts will switch between English and Vietnamese depending on her moods, her understanding levels or her vocabulary... (just because she feels more comfortable to express herself in English despite her lack of vocabulary).
+In the future; I will add an own section named "daily" for this.
 Thanks a lot for reading!

 **For tech readers** 💻